andreasKroepelin/polylux/book/src/dynamic.md

 ```

 The number of subslides (number of PDF pages produced) one logical slide is
-converted two depends on the highest subslide index you specified content to
+converted to depends on the highest subslide index you specified content to
 appear or disappear.

 Note that the same page number is displayed for all subslides of a logical slide.